obsidiansystems/hydra-pay/README.md

 These are made readily available to you via the API and the within the Live Docs to get your footing and start using and interacting with Hydra Pay.

+In managed devnet mode [`cardano-submit-api`](https://github.com/input-output-hk/cardano-node/tree/master/cardano-submit-api) is running at port 8090 making it easy to connect to various wallets.

 ### Running on Preview

 You can configure Hydra Pay to use an existing node instead of creating a devnet node, and this allows you to interact with other cardano environments like Preview.